Intégrisme in Côte d'Ivoire

 Francophone Muslims intellectuals

 The concept of the "Muslim intellectual" emerged as a distinct category in Francophone West Africa during the 1970s and 1980s, first appearing in Côte d'Ivoire.
-In this context, the concept of the "intellectual" is closely associated with university education; consequently, the term refers to Muslims who pursued a Western education in public secular or Christian schools before entering the civil service or formal economic sectors.
-This category is widely accepted among these individuals, but it typically excludes Arabic-speaking (Arabisants) religious scholars (ulama) who were trained at Islamic universities.
+In this context, the "intellectual" is closely associated with university education; the term refers to Muslims who pursued a Western education in public secular or Christian schools before entering the civil service or formal economic sectors.
+This category is widely accepted among these individuals but typically excludes Arabic-speaking (Arabisants) religious scholars (ulama) trained at Islamic universities.

-What sets these intellectuals apart is not their traditional Islamic knowledge (ilm), but their ability to engage in public discourse about Islam and society.
-They have the capacity to bridge divergent worlds, speaking to modern political contexts while addressing religious concerns.
-This dual fluency enables them to present Islam in a way that is accessible to educated urban populations, while maintaining the necessary connections to traditional scholarship.
+What sets these intellectuals apart is not their traditional Islamic knowledge (ilm) but their ability to engage in public discourse about Islam and society.
+They bridge divergent worlds, speaking to modern political contexts while addressing religious concerns.
+This dual fluency enables them to present Islam in a way that is accessible to educated urban populations while maintaining the necessary connections to traditional scholarship.

 This group's most significant contribution has been to legitimise French as a language for Islamic discourse.
 This development was particularly transformative in Côte d'Ivoire, where French began to appear in mosque services by the late 1980s.
-These intellectuals have not only innovated linguistically, but have also carved out new spaces for Islamic discussion in academic and public venues, developing modern approaches to religious education and outreach simultaneously.
+These intellectuals have not only innovated linguistically but also carved out new spaces for Islamic discussion in academic and public venues, developing modern approaches to religious education and outreach.

-These intellectuals position themselves as defenders of the interests of the Muslim community.
+These intellectuals position themselves as defenders of the Muslim community's interests.
 Leveraging their understanding of institutional contexts, they advocate for the professional, bureaucratic management of Muslim organisations, including regular elections and term limits.
-While they have not replaced traditional religious authorities, they do represent a significant diversification of religious leadership.
-Through their publications and public engagement, Francophone Muslim intellectuals continue to bridge the gap between traditional knowledge and modern education, transforming the way Islam is practised and discussed in the contemporary West African public sphere.
+While they have not replaced traditional religious authorities, they represent a significant diversification of religious leadership.
+Through their publications and public engagement, Francophone Muslim intellectuals con

 The emergence of a Francophone Islamic press

-These periodicals are defined by their unique ability to bridge the sacred and the secular.
-Their coverage is comprehensive, ranging from religious dogma and national Islamic news to socio-political analysis, cultural commentary and international sport.
-This editorial breadth reflects the desire of Western-educated Muslims to engage fully with the public sphere and not be overshadowed by traditional community structures.
-By balancing religious instruction with current affairs, these publications demonstrate the continued relevance and vitality of Islamic perspectives in modern contexts.
+These periodicals are defined by their ability to bridge the sacred and the secular.
+Their coverage ranges from religious dogma and national Islamic news to socio-political analysis, cultural commentary, and international sport.
+This editorial breadth reflects the desire of Western-educated Muslims to engage fully with the public sphere rather than be overshadowed by traditional community structures.
+By balancing religious instruction with current affairs, these publications demonstrate the continued relevance of Islamic perspectives in modern contexts.

 Crucially, these newspapers provide an independent platform for critical engagement.
-They provide an insider's perspective on the community, while also challenging the "gatekeepers" of umbrella Muslim organisations.
-While the content primarily reflects the worldview of Francophone intellectuals, the editors bridge a significant epistemological divide by featuring interviews with imams and preachers who were trained in the Arab-Islamic world.
-This synthesis is a distinctive form of intellectual production that makes traditional scholarship accessible to a modern French-speaking audience.
+They offer an insider's perspective on the community while challenging the "gatekeepers" of umbrella Muslim organisations.
+While the content primarily reflects the worldview of Francophone intellectuals, the editors bridge a significant epistemological divide by featuring interviews with imams and preachers trained in the Arab-Islamic world.
+This synthesis makes traditional scholarship accessible to a modern French-speaking audience.

-Ultimately, this platform enables Francophone Muslims to establish themselves as "Muslim intellectuals".
-By analysing socio-political issues through an Islamic lens, they have carved out a distinct space in the media landscape.
-They have transformed themselves from marginal voices into agenda-setters, capable of shaping public opinion and redefining religious authority in the region.
+Ultimately, this platform enables Francophone Muslims to establish themselves as "Muslim intellectuals."
+By analysing socio-political issues through an Islamic lens, they have carved out a distinct space in the media landscape, transforming themselves from marginal voices into agenda-setters capable of shaping public opinion and redefining religious authority in the region.

 A quantitative analysis of the corpus reveals a striking chronological evolution in the terminology used to describe religious threats.
-References to "intégrisme" spike significantly during the Algerian Civil War (1991–2002), peaking around 1994–1995, which was the period of greatest violence.
-This correlates with a period during which the term was frequently employed by French and Western media to characterise Islamic movements.
-However, usage of "intégrisme" declined sharply after 2002.
-Terms such as 'terrorisme' gained prominence in its place, particularly following the onset of the Mali War in 2012 and peaking during the crisis in Burkina Faso and the emergence of the Islamic State in the Greater Sahara (ISGS).
-This linguistic shift suggests a transformation in public discourse; the anxieties of the 1990s concerning intégrisme, or religious purity and political opposition, have largely been replaced by contemporary fears of terrorism and violent extremism.
+References to intégrisme spike significantly during the Algerian Civil War (1991–2002), peaking around 1994–1995, the period of greatest violence.
+This correlates with a moment when the term dominated French and Western media coverage of Islamic movements.
+However, usage of intégrisme declined sharply after 2002.
+Terms such as terrorisme gained prominence in its place, particularly following the onset of the Mali War in 2012 and peaking during the crisis in Burkina Faso and the emergence of the Islamic State in the Greater Sahara (ISGS).
+This linguistic shift suggests a transformation in public discourse: the anxieties of the 1990s concerning religious purity and political opposition have largely been replaced by contemporary fears of terrorisme and violent extremism.

 From Catholic to Muslim "intégrisme"

-Yet, despite this academic shift toward islamisme, the outbreak of the Algerian Civil War in the early 1990s cemented the older term intégrisme musulman in the popular imagination.
+Yet despite this academic shift, the outbreak of the Algerian Civil War in the early 1990s cemented the older term intégrisme musulman in the popular imagination.
+This semantic transfer did not occur in a vacuum.
+The collapse of the Soviet Union created a narrative void for Western powers, which soon identified a new ideological adversary.
+A narrative of a nouvelle croisade (new crusade) against Islam took shape, fuelled by the Iranian Revolution, the conflict in Palestine, and the political rise of the Front Islamique du Salut (FIS) in Algeria.
+These events were woven together to create a monolithic image of a dangerous Islam that provided a veneer of international legitimacy for the domestic deployment of anti-Islamic rhetoric.
 In the Francophone press, intégrisme became a catch-all pejorative for religious extremism, conflating pietist movements with violent insurgency.
-It was this specific, emotionally charged label—laden with histories of French Catholic anti-modernism and colonial anxiety—that West African intellectuals found themselves forced to confront and deconstruct.
+It was this emotionally charged label — laden with histories of French Catholic anti-modernism and colonial anxiety — that West African intellectuals found themselves forced to confront and deconstruct.

 The politics of Intégrisme in the Ivoirian press